Mecca (company)

 Mecca is an Australian beauty retailer.
 The company was founded by Jo Horgan in 1997.
 There are over 110 Mecca stores across Australia and New Zealand, in addition to an online store.
-Mecca employs more than 7000 people, with products from 200-plus brands.
+Mecca employs more than 8000 people, with products from 200-plus brands.

 History

 Mecca was founded in 1997 when Jo Horgan, then 29 years old, used the funds from the sale of her house to open the company's first store in the Melbourne suburb of South Yarra.
 The company launched with seven brands unavailable in Australia including NARS, Stila and Vincent Longo.
 In its first four years, the business lost money.

 Mecca launched its online store in 2001.
 Horgan's husband Peter Wetenhall joined her as co-CEO in 2005.
-The first Mecca store opened in New Zealand in 2007.
+The first Mecca store in New Zealand opened in 2007.

 In 2017, Mecca discontinued its Kit beauty product brand and closed its related stores.
 The same year the company launched its Mecca Max brand.
 In 2018, the company held its first Meccaland, a three-day beauty festival.

 In late 2019, the company faced allegations of discrimination, bullying and favouritism from some former and then-current employees.
 The company pledged to make changes, including establishing a complaints hotline and appointing an external culture specialist.

 The onset of the COVID-19 pandemic led Mecca to temporarily close all its stores for part of 2020 and shift its business focus to online.
 In August 2020, Mecca began selling into China through the ecommerce platform Tmall Global, although it pulled out in November 2023.

 In July 2021, the company launched a podcast called Mecca Talks.
 In August 2022, Mecca relaunched its Kit brand as a gender-neutral, plant-based skincare range.

 In 2023, an independent review commissioned by the company found that 1600 current and former employees had been underpaid between July 2016 and July 2022 and were owed a combined total of about $560,000.
 The company paid back the employees.

 In June 2023, Mecca expanded to the UK by selling its best-selling product, the To Save Face SPF50+ Superscreen, on its UK website.

-Mecca opened its new Melbourne flagship store in August, 2025.
-It is situated in a building that was built in 1929, previously a Coles retail store and then the David Jones menswear store, at 299 Bourke Street.
-It spans 4,000sq m over three levels.

-Mecca is launching its first Mecca Apothecary concept as part of its new flagship store in Melbourne.
-This space incorporates services such as consultations with naturopaths from health collective Melbourne Apothecary, ear seeds, and products ranging from teas to tongue scrapers.
-It introduces 15 new brands, which will fit into one of six categories - sleep, calm, sensitised skin, rituals, cycles of life and gut.
+In August 2025, Mecca opened its new Melbourne flagship store on Bourke Street.
+Spanning 4000 m2 over three levels, it is the biggest beauty store in the world.
+Mecca launched its first Mecca Apothecary concept as part of the store.
+The space incorporates services such as consultations with naturopaths from health collective Melbourne Apothecary, ear seeds, and products ranging from teas to tongue scrapers.

-The company's flagship store in Bourke Street Mall, Melbourne, will become the largest beauty retail space in the Southern Hemisphere.
+In January 2026, Mecca announced it would close its Myer concession stores by September 2026.
+In March, three companies associated with Mecca were fined a total of $594,000 fine by ASIC for failing to lodge audited financial reports for 2024 on time.